-ESLint Joins the jQuery Foundation
+ESLint Joins The jQuery Foundation19 April 2016

 I've believed for a while that once an open source project reaches a certain level of ubiquity, the maintainers have a responsibility to ensure its survival for the good of the community.
 Over the past couple of years, I watched as important projects hit roadblocks: YUI abruptly shut down, Node.js splintered before merging back together, and Express was left in a state of disarray.
 Communities were left scrambling, unsure what to rely on.
 During this time, I started formulating a plan for how to keep ESLint from falling into the same pattern.